JohnMadhan07/Expense-Calculator/README.md

 3.VS Code

 Steps to start Application:
-1.Copy the files from Github to your local system 2.Open the Folder in VS Code.
+1.Copy all the files from Github to your local system 2.Open the Folder in VS Code.
 3.Open A new Terminal and enter 'npm install'
 4.After installation, enter 'npm start'